KunkunYang/KunkunYang.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Teaching Assistant of IS5740 Management Support and Business Intelligence"
 collection: teaching
-type: "Undergraduate course"
+type: "Postgraduate course"
-permalink: /teaching/2014-spring-teaching-1
+#permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "Department of Information Systems, City University of Hong Kong"
-date: 2014-01-01
+date: 2019-01-01
-location: "City, Country"
+location: "Hong Kong SAR, China"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.